btjandra15/btjandra15/README.md

 ---

 ### :man_technologist: About Me
-:computer: New Grad from The City College of New York in Computer Science
+:computer: Software Engineer at the MTA NYCT
- - Softwae Engineer @ MTA NYCT
+ - Experience in Mobile App Development using React Native
- - Experience in Back-end development using NextJS
+ - Experience in Backend Development using NextJS

 ---